Cyan4973/xxHash/README.md

 When compiling the Command Line Interface `xxhsum` using `make`, the following environment variables can also be set :
 - `DISPATCH=1` : use `xxh_x86dispatch.c`, to automatically select between `scalar`, `sse2`, `avx2` or `avx512` instruction set at runtime, depending on local host.
 This option is only valid for `x86`/`x64` systems.
+- `XXH_1ST_SPEED_TARGET` : select an initial speed target, expressed in MB/s, for the first speed test in benchmark mode.
+Benchmark will adjust the target at subsequent iterations, but the first test is made "blindly" by targeting this speed.
+Currently conservatively set to 10 MB/s, to support very slow (emulated) platforms.

 ### Building xxHash - Using vcpkg